 Milkline- At 8:15 every night except Sunday, campers gather on the lower basketball court with their koogee for milkline.
 They go into the lodge to get a graham cracker and milk, and sit and talk with their koogee.
 It’s a time to settle down from a busy day and get ready for bed.

 Monkey Relays– The biggest Sunday team event of the summer!
 The Monkeys have been happening at Deerhorn since 1930.
 They involve every activity in camp, and teammates must carry a ping pong ball in a spoon between activities.
 The event culminates on the beach when the Leaders have to try to build a sandcastle over an arrow that has been buried in the sand.

-Navajo, Apache, Chippewa, Iroquois– These are the four camp teams.
+Wolves, Eagles, Bears, & Bobcats– These are the four camp teams.
 After campers arrive, the leaders choose their teams in a secret draft.
 Campers love participating in team competitions every night, as well as Sunday afternoons.
-At the end of the session, a common joke is saying that the team that won is the Navapachechippequois.
+We changed the teams names in 2023, so you’ll also see kids wearing team shirts with the old team names.

 OD-Officer of the Day-Two counselors are assigned to be ODs each day.
 They supervise koogee row during rest hour as well as after lights out.

 Pioneer-One of our leadership programs for 15 year olds.
 Campers attend for B & C sessions, and the program highlight is an 8 day backpacking expedition.
 You can find out more about Voyager and Pioneer HERE.

 Privy– The bathroom located between tennis and crafts

 Rafter Ball– A game that has been around Deerhorn for decades.
 It is played in the lodge, where there are two large rafters that span the room.
 It is a two player game, and players try to throw a tennis ball over the first rafter, but hit the second, in order to score points.